 02 May Fancy a swallie?

-Scotland’s fondness for a wee nip has given us a colourful liquid vocabulary.
+Scotland’s fondness for a wee nip has given us a colourful liquid vocabulary such as swallie.

 The language we use reflects both the lives we live and our environment.
 Hence the oft repeated fact that Inuits have dozens of words for snow.
-In Scotland, we also have lots of different words for various aspects of the weather but I suspect we have many more which are connected with alcohol.
+In Scotland, we also have lots of different words for various aspects of the weather.
+But I suspect we have many more which are connected with alcohol, one of these being Swallie.

 Scotland has a long and complex relationship with alcohol.
 We are known around the world for our beloved Scotch whisky.
 Less happily, our above average consumption figures indicate that there is at least a grain of truth in the caricature of the drunken Scot.